kerthical/rhodes_console/README.md

 Chrome Extension for Arknights fans.
 New tab screen will be changed.

+**Notice: This plugin is fan-made and not official.
+It is a work in progress and features may be subject to destructive changes or removal without notice.**

 ## Features

 - [x] Random Background
+- [ ] Language selector
 - [ ] Logo animation
 - [ ] Particles animation
 - [ ] Random Operator